corverroos/opengithub/README.md

-# opengithub
+# Opengithub

-Opengithub is a tool to open source code in Github.
+> `opengithub` is a simple tool to open source code in Github.

+It can also be used to quickly and easily share links to locally checked-out code.

+## Usage

 1. Install `opengithub`:
 ```shell